Necromancy (film): Plot

 Lori and Frank are invited to a party, whereupon arriving she discovers it is a formal anointment into the town's coven, but she refuses.
 The following day, she witnesses an apparition of Timothy, which lures her into the basement of her home, where she is attacked by a horde of rats.
 Later, she is confronted by Priscilla and Dr. Jay, another cult leader, who inform her she is to take the place of Timothy during a necromancy ceremony.
 Terrified, Lori attempts to locate Frank when he does not return home from work.
 She phones Nancy, one of Cato's associates.
 Nancy is in the midst of having sex with Frank.
 Nancy lies to Lori, telling her Frank went back to Los Angeles.

 Priscilla calls Lori and tells her she wishes to leave Lilith with her, and claims to have confidential information about Frank; however, Lori finds her drowned in a creek in the woods before she is supposed to meet with her.
-After a series of hallucinations, Lori stumbles upon the necromancy ceremony at Timothy's grave, and is buried alive in exchange for the his return.
+After a series of hallucinations, Lori stumbles upon the necromancy ceremony at Timothy's grave, and is buried alive in exchange for his return.

 Lori suddenly awakens, and realizes the events she has experienced were only a nightmare.
 Frank consoles her, but she soon realizes she is experiencing déjà vu, as they discuss their impending drive to Lilith.
 She realizes her nightmare was, in fact, a premonition of events to come.